ShvaykaD/thingsboard.github.io/_includes/docs/mqtt-broker/reference/1m-throughput-p2p-performance-test.md

 TBMQ's performance was tested in phases, starting at 200k msg/sec and increasing by 200k each time, up to 1M msg/sec.
 In each phase, we scaled the number of TBMQ brokers, Redis nodes.
 For 1M msg/sec test we also scaled the number of Kafka nodes to handle the corresponding workload.
-The test configurations summarized in the table below.
+The test configurations are summarized in the table below.

 | TBMQ Nodes | Redis Nodes | Kafka Nodes | Publishers/Subscribers | Throughput (msg/sec) |
 |------------|-------------|-------------|------------------------|----------------------|